 Biryani is a fragrant basmati rice dish with spices, vegetables, and meat.
 It is almost soul food for Indians, especially available for a couple of pennies for college students.
 Although the delicacy is a main course on many Indian menus, it originates outside of the country.
 Biryani, a Persian dish, became popular throughout the country during the Mughals’ reign.

-At Coriander Leaf, Yangon, Myanmar, you can try some of the best indian biryani.
+At Corrainder Leaf, Yangon, Myanmar, you can try some of the best Indian biryani.